 All recruitment materials will include reference to the setting's commitment to safeguarding and promoting the wellbeing of pupils.
 Relevant staff have undertaken appropriate training in Safer Recruitment.
-(See training schedule at the front of this document)
+(See training schedule)

 One of the trained safer recruitment staff will be involved in all staff and volunteer recruitment processes and sit on the recruitment panel.
-A member(s) of the Governing Board has received Safer Recruitment training. xxxxxxxxxx, has received Safer Recruitment training.
+A member(s) of the Governing Board has received Safer Recruitment training.